kwabenasapong/openpldoc/manual/source/android.rst

 phone to check for connection.
 Make sure OpenLP is running on the main computer.
 If you were successful in your setup you will see the OpenLP application running.

-If you need to change or adjust your settings you can always press your menu button on your phone while OpenLP is running and selecting :guilabel:`Settings` and it will take you back to the configuration screen.
+If you need to change or adjust your settings you can always press your hardware menu button on your phone while OpenLP is running and selecting :guilabel:`Settings` and it will take you back to the configuration screen.

 .. image:: pics/droid_settings_return1.png

-.. _droid_blank:

-Display Blank Type
-^^^^^^^^^^^^^^^^^^

-Using the display blank type gives you the ability to blank your screen to the methods described below.
-You can find out more about this feature and how it operates on the main computer at :ref:`blank_control`.

-**Screen:**
-    Choosing this option will blank your projector to black as if it were shut off.

-**Theme:**
-    Choosing this option will show your blank theme only, without lyrics or verses.
-If you are blanking a song with an assigned theme it will blank to that theme.
-If no theme is assigned or you are blanking a presentation or image, it will blank to the global theme.

-**Desktop:**
-    Choosing this option will show your desktop wallpaper or a program that you have open on the extended monitor or projector.
-You can seamlessly switch between one program and OpenLP by Blank to Desktop.

 Using OpenLP Android Application
 --------------------------------